-In recent years I've rebelled against resolutions!
-Those few months after Christmas before Spring are hard enough, so like an obstinate child, I would begin in February.
-To me, this felt a more gentle start to the year with a month to permeate the changes.....in line with what I wanted to do, rather than what I felt I 'should'!
+In recent years I’ve rebelled against resolutions!
+Those few months after Christmas before Spring is hard enough, so like an obstinate child, I would begin in February.
+To me, this felt a more gentle start to the year with a month to permeate the changes…..in line with what I wanted to do, rather than what I felt I ‘should’!

 It seems over the years the chance to morph into something new is ever increasing in January.
 Become Vegan, tea total, adding or taking something away.
 But what does this say about ourselves?
 Are we not enough already?
 Will a change in January bring in a new perspective for the whole year?
 If you last 5 days or 2 weeks will you feel you have failed?!

-I guess the answers are personal, and are worth considering.
+I guess the answers are personal and are worth considering.
 Whilst these ideas are designed to bring about positive change, sometimes they may not turn out as we thought but can bring gifts all the same.
 I am working on reducing plastic and my recycling offerings each week.
 As I fast realised as I got into it, I cannot make these changes overnight without it becoming overwhelming.
 So 1 new change a week or every 2, is going to be massive over the course of the year.
-We are now making our own yogurt!
+We are now making our own yoghurt!